adp162/alexa-vera-bridge/README.md

 curl http://192.168.0.50:3480/data_request?id=lu_alive
 ```

 If everything is working, we should see the response ‘OK’.
+One common issue is that this interface is disabled if Vera security is turned on.
+In UI7 this is a check box called "Secure your Vera" under "Users & Account Info -> Unit Settings".
+It should be possible to send these commands through the Vera relay but that is outside the scope of this tutorial.
 To poll status, we use the ‘status’ request:

 ```
 curl http://192.168.0.50:3480/data_request?id=status